 When you spend money on advertising without a plan, it’s like going to the store without a list.
 When you go shopping without a list, you often end up with a cart full of “impulse” purchases.
 Fortunately, physical products bought on impulse can be returned.
 However, you can’t return your advertising to get a refund.
 Without an incredible dedication to measuring your marketing, you’ll find it difficult to identify and trim any excessive spending.

 Trying to get the most out of your advertising dollars is nothing new.
 Considered the father of modern day retailing, John Wanamaker grew his clothing store into the first department store.
 In 1876 he opened a restaurant inside his store.
 Two years later, he installed electric lights.

+In the Who Made America series on PBS, John Wanamaker’s stores were called “palaces of consumption.”
 He was constantly thinking outside the box when marketing his business.
 In 1874, he printed the first-ever, copyrighted store advertisement.
 In his ads, he promised quality goods and offered a money-back-guarantee.

 Wanamaker is widely credited with saying, “Half the money I spend on advertising is wasted; the trouble is I don’t know which half.”